Spurs vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, Game 6 best bets from proven model

 The second-seeded San Antonio Spurs will look to close out their best-of-seven series when they face the sixth-seeded Minnesota Timberwolves in Game 6 of their Western Conference semifinal on Friday night.
 San Antonio cruised to a 126-97 win in Tuesday's Game 5 matchup to take a 3-2 series lead.
 The Spurs (62-20), who are looking to reach the conference finals for the first time since 2016-17, are 32-13 on the road this season, including playoffs.
 The Timberwolves (49-33), who are looking to reach the conference finals for the third time in four years, are 30-16 on their home court in 2025-26.

 Tipoff from Target Center in Minneapolis is set for 9:30 p.m.
 ET.
-The Spurs lead the all-time postseason series 9-4.
-The Spurs are a 5.5-point favorite in the latest Spurs vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
+San Antonio is a 5.5-point favorite in the latest Spurs vs. Timberwolves odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
 Before making any Timberwolves vs. Spurs picks, check out the Spurs vs. Timberwolves predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.